SeanSnake93/Project_2/Version Docs/README(1.01).md

 | :------------------------------------------------------------ | :--------------------------------------------------------- |
 | `cd Project_2/`                                               | :~/Project 2$                                              |

-And to confirm it is my new repo, i should have a "read me" file inside my folder.
+And to confirm it is my new repo, I should have a "read me" file inside my folder.

 | Code Input *- Bash*                                           | Output                                                     |
 | :------------------------------------------------------------ | :--------------------------------------------------------- |